stephaniequintana/javascript-exercises/06_leapYears/README.md

+# The Odin Project - Foundations Course
+These exercises are part of the JS Basic section of the The Odin Project foundations course.
+These are an excellent refresher and can be found [here](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/fundamentals-part-4).
+___
-# Exercise 06 - leapYears
+## Exercise 06 - leapYears

 Create a function that determines whether or not a given year is a leap year.
 Leap years are determined by the following rules: